kkdlau/COMP4411-Impressionist/README.md

 - [ ] <u>(8B)</u> Bayesian matting (M, D)

 ## ToDo before submission:
-- [ ] alpha-mapped brush can get bitmap that is NOT same dimension as original image
 - [ ] multi resolution should pass the RGBA value to set
 - [ ] warp brush
 - [ ] curved brush that follows image gradient